Mike Loynd

-Michael Wallace Loynd (born March 26, 1964) is a former Major League Baseball pitcher with the Texas Rangers.
+Michael Wallace Loynd (born March 26, 1964) is an American former Major League Baseball pitcher for the Texas Rangers.

 College career

 Michael Wallace was drafted in June 1986 out of Florida State University and made the jump from college to the big leagues in less than two months.
-At Florida State he had tied an NCAA record by winning 20 games during the '86 season and was largely responsible for their trip to the College World Series.
+At Florida State he tied an NCAA record by winning 20 games during the '86 season and was largely responsible for their trip to the College World Series.
 He was the 1986 Golden Spikes Award winner as the best college baseball player in the nation.
-After an initial flurry of success in the Majors his career flamed out and he was demoted to the minor leagues.
-He had a career total of 3 wins, 7 losses, an ERA of 5.82 with 81 strikeouts in 1111/3 innings pitched.
+After an initial flurry of success in the Majors, his career flamed out and he was demoted to the minor leagues.
+He had a career total of 3 wins, 7 losses, an ERA (Earned Run Average) of 5.82 with 81 strikeouts in 1111/3 innings pitched.